 What information, events, or phenomena can your dataset illuminate?

-This data all pertains to the pandemic that began early 2020 and continues on now.
+This data all pertains to the pandemic that began early 2020 and continues now.
 The information here specifically pertains to colleges and universities and in the United States.
 Given this, we can likely glean information related to how schools in different regions fared during the pandemic and get an idea how these individual institutions responded to the crisis.
-In conjunction with our second data set we can compare and contrast the distinctions of preventative measures taken between the college and prison systems.
+In conjunction with our second data set, we can compare and contrast the distinctions of preventative measures taken between the college and prison systems.

 This data set mainly focuses on the death and cases in the State Prison System, and it also split death and cases into two categories: inmate and officer.
 So maybe we could investigate the relationship between these two groups.
 In addition, we are likely to gain the geographical statistics insight from this data set.